supnate/rekit/README.md

 [![Build Status](https://travis-ci.org/supnate/rekit.svg?branch=master)](https://travis-ci.org/supnate/rekit)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

-Rekit is a toolkit to create and manage a React + Redux + React-router based and production-ready SPA project.
-It uses the feature oriented project folder structure which is my prefer.
+Rekit is a toolkit to create and manage a React + Redux + React-router based SPA project.
+It uses the feature oriented project folder structure.
 That is all code is organized by features.
 There is a folder for each feature and all feature related actions, reducers, components and pages are put under the folder.
 If you are also comfortable with this pattern, you may find Rekit very useful because it helps you be focused on your application logic instead of technical details.

 Install
 ======